-The median annual wage for registered nurses in 2015, according to the Bureau of Labor Statistics, was $67,490.
-The bureau also anticipates that employment for registered nurses will grow by 16% between 2014 and 2024, which is much faster than the average growth for all occupations.
+The median annual wage for registered nurses in 2020, according to the Bureau of Labor Statistics, was $75,330.
+The bureau also anticipates that employment for registered nurses will grow by 7% between 2019 and 2029, faster than the average growth for all occupations.

 Overall, North Carolina affords a lot of opportunity to those who want to pursue a nursing career.
-According to a December 2014 report, the U.S. Department of Health and Human Services predicts the state will have a shortage of nearly 13,000 registered nurses by the year 2025.
+According to the Bureau of Labor Statistics, the state will see a 10.8% increase in nursing jobs between 2018 and 2028.

 Known for quality outcomes, the Northeastern University School of Nursing has prepared nurse leaders in practice, education and research for more than 50 years.

 Therefore, by earning your BSN degree from our accelerated nursing program in Charlotte, you develop the critical-thinking, leadership and communication skills that allow you to bridge the nursing shortage gap and excel in a variety of health care professions, including: